k2view-academy/K2View-Academy/articles/09_translations/06_mtables_overview.md

 A CSV file can also be manually created in the Fabric Studio, under the MTable folder.

+Upon deployment, the MTable object is created in the Fabric memory, based on the CSV file's structure and the data.
+Other file types, apart from the CSV type, are ignored.
 Note that the MTable's name must be unique across the project.
 Thus, when an MTable is created with the same name as an existing MTable, the latter MTable will override the former one in the Fabric's memory.

-Upon deployment, the MTable object is created in the Fabric memory, based on the CSV file's structure and the data.
-Other file types, apart from the CSV type, are ignored.

 Once the MTable is uploaded to the Fabric memory, it is available on all Fabric nodes.
 In case of Fabric restart, the memory is released and the MTable is re-created in memory on the next deploy.

+It is possible to store the MTables in FabricDB schema either instead or in addition to Fabric memory.
+More details about the MTables storage settings are described further in this article.

 **Creating an MTable at run-time**

 Another way to create a new MTable is by using a MTableLoad Actor at run-time.
 In this case, the new MTable is only available on one node.
 If the MTable should be distributed to all nodes, use the ```SET CLUSTER_DISTRIBUTE_AFFINITY = ALL``` command prior to running the MTableLoad Actor.
+[Click here for more information about MTable Actors.](/articles/19_Broadway/actors/09_MTable_actors.md)

-Note that if the MTable is updated or created dynamically at run-time, its data is removed during the Fabric restart.
+Note that if the MTable is created (or updated) dynamically at run-time, its data is removed during the Fabric restart.

 ### How Can I Use an MTable?